An explanation of the MCIS Levy

 The Lifetime Care and Support Scheme component of the MCIS Levy is set by the Board of the Lifetime Care and Support Scheme.
 That component is calculated as a percentage of the base greenslip premium.
 The percentage varies based on risk factors such as vehicle type and geographic region.

-The MAA component of the MCIS Levy is set by the MAA and is currently calculated as a percentage of the greenslip premium.
+The SIRA component of the MCIS Levy is set by SIRA and is currently calculated as a percentage of the greenslip premium.
 The percentage is the same for all greenslips.
-The MAA's component of the MCIS Levy is currently 10.5% of greenslip premiums.
+SIRA's component of the MCIS Levy is currently 10.5% of greenslip premiums.

-The Motor Accident Authority has published on its web site the MCIS Levy percentages for three common vehicle types in the five designated geographic regions.
+SIRA (then MAA) published on its website the MCIS Levy percentages for three common vehicle types in the five designated geographic regions.
 They are set out in the table below, as at 1 January 2014.

 |Newcastle / |